From the Whelping Box

 Puppy Costs

 Many people inquire about puppy cost.
-In the Carolinas, most of the responsible show breeders charge around $4500 - $5000 for a high-quality, well-bred puppy.
+In the Carolinas, most of the responsible show breeders charge around $4500 for a high-quality, well-bred puppy.
 Like everything else, health testing, maintenance and breeding costs have dramatically increased since COVID.
-Some puppies may also be on the higher end due to factors related to the stature of the Sire and/or Dam in the show world, but few are less.
-My prices are similar - around $4500 most of the time.
+Some puppies may also be on the higher end due to factors related to the quality and titles of the Sire and/or Dam in the show world, but few are less.
+My prices are similar - around $4,000 - $4,500 most of the time.

-I ask for a $1,000 fully refundable puppy deposit to hold the puppy.
+I ask for a $1,000 fully refundable puppy deposit to hold the puppy only if I have a puppy available.
+Otherwise I will just share puppy news with interested families until there is a puppy available.
 The deposit is fully refundable up to the day you collect your puppy in case of a change in circumstances.

-Alternatively, if I am rehoming a 3-4 year old retired show dog or Dam, there will be a rehoming fee (usually around $1500), and may also include the cost of his/her neuter or spay and teeth cleaning (if needed), booster shots (if needed).
+Alternatively, which will typically occur f I am rehoming a healthy 3-4 year old retired show dog or Dam, there will be a rehoming fee (usually around $1500), plus the cost of his/her neuter or spay and teeth cleaning (if needed), booster shots (if needed).
 I typically take care of those things when s/he is still with me as it will be much less stressful if s/he is in my home environment during recovery.

 Available Puppies

 Puppies are available for adoption from time to time.
-Puppies are sold as companion animals, with limited registrations, which means they cannot be shown or bred.
+Puppies are sold as companion animals, with limited registrations, which means they cannot be shown or bred, but they can compete in Obedience or Rally events and can be trained as Therapy dogs.
 Please complete a contact form on the Contact page and I'll keep you informed of puppy news.